OsmanCeylan/QDNS/README.md

 ## Examples

 Few examples can be found in both documentation and **examples** folder.
 All examples are in Python notebook format.

+## Note

+SDQS Backend benched because of performance regressions.
+It will back after re-optimization patch.

 ## License